Tach-Ignite/tach-ra-web/docs/payments.md

 stripe listen --forward-to https://localhost:3000/api/checkout/webhook --skip-verify
 ```

+Be sure to set the `TACH_STRIPE_WEBHOOK_SECRET` environment variable to the secret key provided by this command.

 # Paypal

 We also support Paypal as a payment processor using the `@paypal/react-paypal-js` library provided by PayPal.